yegor256/debate/README.md

 Otherwise, you can download [`debate.sty`](https://raw.githubusercontent.com/yegor256/debate/gh-pages/debate/debate.sty) and add to your project.

-If you want to contribute yourself, make a fork, then create a branch, then run `make` in the root directory.
+If you want to contribute yourself, make a fork, then create a branch, then run `l3build` in the root directory.
 It should compile everything without errors.
 If not, submit an issue and wait.
-Otherwise, make your changes and then run `make` again.
+Otherwise, make your changes and then run `l3build` again.
 If the build is still clean, submit a pull request.